Dominic0r/limbusRipoffBattleSystem/README.md

 Instructions on modding:

-Prerequisites: Knowledge on how to code in Java
+Prerequisites: Baseline knowledge on how to code in Java

 There will be formats provided for each aspect